Aethdv/Soul/README.md

 #### Goals of the project
  * A significant aim of this project is to serve a high-quality, documented Rust chess engine codebase.
  * Surpassing Stockfish Classical
- * Try to get competitive vs [Clockwork](<https://github.com/official-clockwork/clockwork>) over the time.
+ * Try to get competitive vs [Clockwork](<https://github.com/official-clockwork/clockwork>).
- * Ideally go into NNUE after accomplishing the second goal.
+ * Ideally go into NNUE after accomplishing the second goal and third goal.

 #### Thanks,
 - [Cosmo](<https://github.com/cosmobobak>) for helping me start learning Rust and wrap my head around this.